 The key to identifying potential involvement in 'county lines' are missing episodes.
 Like other forms of abuse and exploitation, county lines exploitation can affect any child under the age of 18 or vulnerable adult over the age of 18, and can still be exploitation even if the activity appears consensual.
 County line exploitation is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+Other indicators specific to county line involvement are: being a victim or a perpetrator of serious violence, been linked or involved with any commercial element of drugs, found in accommodation with which the child has no link, owe monies or are subject to a 'debt bond' or seem to have multiple or concern around the use of bank accounts.

 Should staff become aware of an incident involving County Lines they must report it to a DSL immediately as they would any safeguarding concern.
-DSLs will familiarise themselves with the Home Office's 'Criminal exploitation of children and vulnerable adults: county lines' guidance.
+DSLs will familiarise themselves with the Home Office's 'Criminal exploitation of children and vulnerable adults: county lines' guidance and the Home Office and Children's Society County Lines Toolkit .
 If a federation academy becomes concerned that a child is being criminally exploited we will follow the procedures set out in this document and where appropriate make a referral to the National Referral Mechanism (national crime agency human-trafficking).